EinTim23/EinTim23/README.md

 - [DRM](https://youtu.be/VwWRtkoWOmU) that hasn't been cracked yet, reverse engineering samples can be obtained for free by contacting me
 - [Monarch](https://monarchupload.cc), a collection of my fun projects which currently includes a forum, file sharing and e-mail provider
-- Overdose, my private cheat provider with sophisticated anticheat bypass and a fully automated unique build system
+- Overdose, my private cheat provider with sophisticated anticheat bypasses and a fully automated unique build system
 - PS4 linux port for firmware 11.00 ([modded warfare video](https://www.youtube.com/watch?v=qlsdUcYrV2M), [My initial showcase](https://www.youtube.com/watch?v=H4DBDMqlgkI))
 - [PlayerLink](https://github.com/EinTim23/PlayerLink) Small cross plattform C++ GUI application to link various media players to discord
-- [Phantom IM](https://github.com/sphinx-soft/im-server/tree/trunk) Phantom IM is a reimplementation of the MySpaceIM backend made by reverse engineering the MSIM protocol.
+- [Phantom IM](https://github.com/sphinx-soft/im-server/tree/trunk) Phantom IM is a reimplementation of the MySpaceIM backend made by reverse engineering the MSIM protocol and client.
 - Snapchat jailbreak and sideloading detection bypass, currently used by [one of the biggest Snapchat modifications for ios out there](https://repo.objcmsgsend.dev/)
-- Many more things I made over the years but never publicly released on various platforms/video game consoles.
+- Many more things I made over the years but never publicly released on various platforms including video game consoles.

 ## 🌱 What I'm Learning